Hyundai Santa Fe: 2007

 In the United States, the new generation was offered in GLS, SE, and Limited versions.
 The new Santa Fe saw the return of a manual transmission, but only when mated with the 2656 cc V6.
 The 3342 cc V6 (a retuned version of the same engine found in the Sonata) was standard on the SE and Limited and comes only with a 5-speed automatic.
 Both 2WD and AWD models with a 3.3 L have a fuel economy of 19 mpgus city and 24 mpgus highway.
-The 2.2 L diesel engine (not available in the US) with 155 hp has mixed cycle of 7.2l and a city cycle of 8.0l.
+The 2.2 L diesel engine (not available in the US) with 155 PS has mixed cycle of 7.2l and a city cycle of 8.0l.
 The 4WD is a Borg-Warner Torque Management device, which diverts power to the wheels with best grip according to the amount of slip.
 If the front wheels spin slightly, 10% of the torque will transfer to the rear axle.
 If the front wheels start to slip a lot, 50% of the torque will transfer to the rear axle.
 Body lean in turns, a problem with the previous generation, has been reduced in the new Santa Fe.
 Both road and wind noise have also been reduced.

 Newly standard on the latest iteration of the Santa Fe are safety features the previous model lacked or charged as extra.
 Electronic stability control (ESC), side-curtain airbags for all seating rows, a tire pressure monitor, active front head restraints, and anti-lock brakes are all standard.
 A heated windshield wiper grid located in the front wipers' 'park' position helps to thaw ice buildup on the blades in colder climates.
 Some features like the tailgate flip glass and the lower body cladding were not integrated into the new model.